 There are plenty of affiliate marketers who operate entirely on social media, like @amandacerny, who became an influencer through her vlogs on YouTube and is now a prominent influencer and affiliate marketer on Instagram with over 24 million followers.

 If you have a blog, research and understand search engine optimization (SEO).
-Brightedge reported in 2020 that SEO drives over 1,000% more traffic than organic social media.
+Brightedge reported that SEO drives over 1,000% more traffic than organic social media.
 Doing some keyword research and implementing SEO well is crucial to reaching your audience.
 Email marketing is another way to keep those customers who’ve already visited your site interested.

 - How to Start a Blog You Can Grow Into a Business

 - Organic Marketing Ideas for Entrepreneurs on a Shoestring Budget

 - What Should You Post on Instagram?
 Here Are 20 Ideas to Spice Up Your Feed

 - Driving Growth: 11 Best Marketing Strategies Any Small Business Can Execute

 To build an audience first you have to reach them.
 Creating email lists helps you to directly reach your audience.
 You can send newsletters, updates on new content, and exciting offers directly to anyone who signs up to be a part of your email list.

 If you’re operating mostly on social media, follow and tag influencers that may be interested in your niche.
 The name of the game is to do what you can to increase the traffic to your website or social media page.